-This brief started by looking at the challenges and limits of the EU's cultural diplomacy.
-Employing culture as a soft power tool is not unproblematic, particularly for an actor like the EU.
+This briefing started by looking at the challenges and limits of EU's cultural diplomacy.
+Employing culture as a soft power tool is not unproblematic particularly for an actor like the EU.
 Another familiar image of cultural diplomacy is that of building bridges between countries and communities.
-In this regard, the impact that the EU has achieved is difficult to measure.
+In this regard, the impact the EU has achieved is difficult to measure.

-Aligning climate goals and culture might give the EU's cultural diplomacy a much-needed focus and, given the urgency of the climate crisis, a sense of leadership.
-As the Commission has launched a batch of new initiatives within the European Green Deal framework, the moment for a new start in cultural diplomacy has arrived.
+Aligning climate goals and culture might give EU's cultural diplomacy a much needed focus and, given the urgency of the climate crisis, a sense of leadership.
+As the Commission has launched a batch of new initiatives within the European Green Deal framework, the moment for a new start in cultural diplomacy is there.
 The coming years will be crucial for the EU to create a working interface for a mutually reinforcing culture-climate action.
 One goal of this action can be formulated in terms of empowering European cultural and creative actors to engage internationally with tackling the most important challenge of the 21st century.

 Vadim Kononenko is a Senior Visiting Fellow in the Europe in the World Programme.
-His interests include studying emerging policy agendas where climate change becomes a new variable.
-Vadim has previously worked for the European Parliamentary Research Service and for the Finnish Institute of International Affairs.
+He is interested in studying emerging policy agendas where climate change becomes a new variable.
+Vadim previously worked in the European Parliamentary Research Service and in the Finnish Institute of International Affairs.
 He holds an MSc in Environmental Policy and Regulation from the London School of Economics (LSE).